HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Day in the life

-When I was an engineer and interested in switching disciplines, I asked a friend of mine who had 10 years of experience as a technical writer, "what do you do?"
+When I was an engineer and interested in switching disciplines in 2015, I asked a friend who had 10 years of experience as a technical writer, "what do you do?"
 Here's their answer:

 > About one-third of my time is spent doing program management (PgM) work, another
 > third with engineering (SWE) and testing work, and the remaining third is actually
-> writing docs (TW).
+> writing docs (TW). ~David Shevitz

 Their description has stuck with me all these years.
 It's practical, succinct, and accurate, especially for those of us in the software industry who are familiar with